 SIR allows serial communication at baud rates up to 115.2 Kbuad.
 The serial data format is similar to the UART data format.
-Each data word is sent serially beginning with
+Each data word is sent serially beginning with a 0 value start bit, followed by eight data bits (LSB first), an optional parity bit, and ending with at least one stop bit with a binary value of 1.

 A zero value is signalled by sending a single infrared pulse.
 A one value is signalled by not sending any pulse.
-The width of each pulse can be either 1.6 $\mu$ sec or 3/16 of the time required to transmit a single bit.
-(1.6 $\mu$ sec equals 3/16 of the time required to transmit a single bit at 115.2 Kbps).
+The width of each pulse can be either 1.6 μsec or 3/16 of the time required to transmit a single bit.
+(1.6 μsec equals 3/16 of the time required to transmit a single bit at 115.2 Kbps).
 This way, each word begins with a pulse for the start bit.

 The module operation in SIR is similar to the operation in UART mode, the main difference being that data transfer operations are normally performed in half duplex fashion.
-Selection of the IrDA 1.0 SIR mode is controlled by the MDSL bits in the MCR register when the UART is in Extended mode, or by the IR\SL bits in the IRCR1 register when the UART is not in Extended mode.
+Selection of the IrDA 1.0 SIR mode is controlled by the MDSL bits in the MCR register when the UART is in Extended mode, or by the IR_SL bits in the IRCR1 register when the UART is not in Extended mode.
 This prevents legacy software, running in Non-Extended mode, from spuriously switching the module to UART mode, when the software writes to the MCR register.